 The above equation (1) shows that the rotor speed N bears a constant relationship with the field poles and the frequency of the generated voltage in the armature winding.
-A machine which runs at synchronous speed is called synchronous machine.
+A machine that runs at synchronous speed is called a synchronous machine.
 Thus, an AC machine in which the rotor moved at a speed and built a constant relationship between the frequency of the voltage in the armature winding and the number of poles is called a Synchronous Machine.

 The table below gives the number of poles and synchronous speeds for a power frequency of 50 hertz.

 |Number of Poles||Synchronous Speed NS in r.p.m|